joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 Kimi K2.5 takes the top spot here at 49%, with GLM-5 at 46% and the field tighter overall (Qwen and MiniMax at 42-43%).
 So if your use case is primarily code generation rather than open-ended agentic reasoning, Kimi K2.5 deserves serious consideration.

 **Note on DeepSeek V3.2 (Reasoning):** DeepSeek V3.2 was not included in the original benchmark charts above.
 On Terminal-Bench Hard it scores 36%, visible in the full leaderboard chart above.
 GDPval-AA, hallucination rate, and SciCode scores for DeepSeek V3.2 are not covered in these specific charts -- refer to [Artificial Analysis](https://artificialanalysis.ai/models/deepseek-v3-2-reasoning) for current agentic benchmark data.

+**Update:** MiniMax-M2.7 and Kimi K2.5 have since emerged as the top-rated open-weight models for agentic reasoning on Artificial Analysis.
+See [Section 9: MiniMax-M2.7 vs Kimi K2.5 for Agentic Work](#section-9-update-march-2026-minimax-m27-vs-kimi-k25) for a detailed head-to-head comparison, including SWE-Bench, GDPval-AA, BrowseComp, and Kimi's Agent Swarm architecture.

 ---